• Skip to primary navigation

 That’s why everyone raves about battered morels, and so and so’s grandma’s recipe, even though they might not be able to really say why, except that “they are so good”

-A note of caution here.
-I’ve never had a problem cooking and eating morels like this, but I usually make large pans of them, and they take a while to cook, at least 10 minutes or so.
+I've never had a problem cooking and eating morels like this, but I usually make large pans of them, and they take a while to cook, at least 10 minutes.

 Fried or breaded morels recipe